majioa/api-scheme/README.md

   def render_success data, status
     render json: data, status
   end

+  def render_invalid text, minor, major
+    render json: { text: text, code: minor, additional: 'invalid' }, status: major end

 ```
+Note, that you are able specify a method to proceed an error separately for a specific error code.

 Or even define the action method yourself instead of using the defaults, thus just skip `use_actions` call,
 and declare required methods excplicitly in the controller.